Conditional GLMMs for reaction times in choice tasks: Model approach

+\textit{Remark.} As noted in the previous remark, because only individual-level random effects are considered and the fixed effects remain constant across all trials $j$, Equations \eqref{eq:mean} and \eqref{eq:var} become independent of $j$ (see Section \ref{sec:discussion} for potential extensions).

-We can establish a similar algorithm to simulate RTs with a Gamma distribution and reconstruct the underlying cognitive process represented by Equation \eqref{eq:dif}.
-This approach, employed in \shortciteA{tejo2019theoretical} and based on the findings of \shortciteA{jackson2009randomization}, proceeds as follows: (i) generate IID responses, denoted as $\{Y_u\}_u$, with $E(Y_u)=\mu=\alpha\beta$ and $V(Y_u)=(1/\alpha)\mu^2=\alpha\beta^2$.
-This corresponds to setting $\lambda=2$ and $\phi=1/\alpha$ in Equation \eqref{mean-var}, $V(Y_{u})=\phi E(Y_{u})^{\lambda}$, resulting in Gamma-distributed responses with shape parameter $\alpha$ and scale parameter $\beta$; (ii) estimate the values of $\alpha$ and $\beta$ from the generated datasets; and (iii) simulate the corresponding RTs based on Equations \eqref{eq:dif}-\eqref{stopping} using the following scheme:
+We can develop an algorithm analogous to the simplified scenario above to simulate response times following a Gamma distribution and to recover the underlying cognitive process described by Equation \eqref{eq:dif}.
+The procedure is as follows: (i) Generate independent and identically distributed (IID) Gamma responses, denoted ${Y_u}_u$, with shape parameter $\alpha$ and scale parameter $\beta$.
+Accordingly, $E(Y_u) = \alpha\beta = \mu$ and $V(Y_u) = \alpha\beta^2 = (1/\alpha)\mu^2$.
+In this case, the mean--variance relationship in \eqref{eq:mean-var}, here given by $V(Y_u) = \phi E(Y_u)^\lambda$, can be expressed by setting $\lambda = 2$ and $\phi = 1/\alpha$. (ii) Estimate the parameters $\alpha$ and $\beta$ from the generated datasets. (iii) Simulate the corresponding response times based on Equations \eqref{eq:dif}--\eqref{stopping} using the following scheme:

 \begin{enumerate} \item Fix some $\delta$ small, and consider $\theta=0$.
 The initial value $X_0$ is taken from the sum of two independent Gamma with common shape and scale $\hat{\alpha}$ and $\sqrt{\hat{\beta}/2}$, respectively.